lisaoude/gifinder-pwa/README.md

 #### Lighthouse final test - Gulp
-On my final test run, I implemented Lighthouse's tips from the first and second run and installed and used a package called [gulp](:tropical_drink-gulp)
+On my final test run, I implemented Lighthouse's tips from the first and second run and installed and used a package called [gulp](:tropical_drink-gulp).
 As you can see, ...
 <!-- Add picture here -->
 <!-- !!!!!!!!! -->